Syl1405/Syl1405/README.md

 - 📄 Know about my experiences from my [resume](https://syl1405.github.io/wenchiliu_resume.pdf)

-- ⚡ Fun fact **I always know where to get the best sushi🍣 and boba tea🍵 in town**
+- ⚡ Fun fact: **I always know where to get the best sushi🍣 and boba tea🍵 in town**

 <h3 align="left">Connect with me:</h3>
 <p align="left">